Medical school requirements and selection process explained.

 Make no mistake, to be a doctor you need to excel academically.
 One way to achieve academic success is to spend time working on your actual study skills - not just learning the syllabus, but learning how to learn.

 Sally Pickin, a GP in training, described how she opened her A-level results to discover 3 As and 2 Bs.
-For some, these would be considered good grades, but for Sally the B grade in Biology meant she had failed to get into Bristol to study medicine.
+For many, these would be considered good grades, but for Sally, the B grade in Biology meant she had failed to get into the University of Bristol to study medicine.

 Sally went through clearing and studied Biomedical Science at the University of Sheffield, the closest subject to medicine she could find.

 'I felt numb,' she described, saying people described her at university as a 'failed medic'.

 This setback was not the end for Sally.
-She graduated with First Class Honours, which got her a place to study Graduate Entry Medicine at Bristol the following year.
+She graduated with first class honours, which got her a place to study graduate entry medicine at the University of Bristol the following year.

 'I can see that the failure I experienced all those years ago, and the unknown situation it forced me into, enabled me to build resilience – the kind that is vital to work as a doctor under pressure in our NHS.'